How do particles with complex interactions self-assemble?: Particles form slender, small or porous aggregates to avoid geometrical frustration

 Our example of \cref{fig:frustration_explain} illustrates the putative effect of frustration on the aggregate morphology.
 Because the configuration of panel~(b), where all particles are aligned, is ruled out by frustration, the system tends to select the more complex configuration of panel~(c).
 This local configuration could in principle lead to a dense aggregate, \emph{e.g.}, a crystal of alternating particles.
 In practice, however, this would require forming additional contacts besides those represented in panel (c), and those contacts are penalized by weak repulsive interactions that appear as light red squares in \cref{fig:frustration_explain}(a).
 This constitutes a new source of frustration for any hypothetical dense aggregate.
 We thus predict that densely packing such particles in a simulations box without any empty sites would result in a fairly large frustration $f$.
 By contrast, the dilute system of panel~(a) avoids all unfavorable interactions by forming a fiber, resulting in a lower value of $f$.
 More generally, we speculate that an effective way for a dilute system to avoid unfavorable interactions is to incorporate empty sites in its morphology.
 The incentive to do so should be larger in interaction maps that result in a large ``dense frustration'' $f_\text{dense}$, implying that this dense frustration could be correlated with the final aggregate morphology.

-To test this correlation and the idea that the formation of small, slender or porous aggregates leads to a reduction in frustration, we compute $f_\text{dense}$ and $f_\text{dilute}$ for each interaction map in our sample of $9000$.
+To test this correlation and the idea that the formation of small, slender or porous aggregates leads to a reduction in frustration, we compute $f_\text{dense}$ and $f_\text{dilute}$ for each interaction map in our sample of $9000$, according to \cref{eq:frustration}.
+Here, $f_\text{dense}$ is calculated from simulation results of systems with the same interaction map, number of particles, but density $1$.
 The examples outlined in \cref{fig:stat_frustration}(a) validate our speculations: the five interaction maps on the left display a high dense frustration, which they relax in a dilute setting by taking advantage of empty sites.
 By contrast, the two rightmost particles display low levels of dense frustration.
 When diluted, they form compact aggregates with an internal organization resembling the dense systems.
 By contrast with the first group of five, in these systems the boundaries of the dilute aggregate are less energetically favorable than the bulk, implying a dilute frustration higher than its dense counterpart.
 These trends are confirmed statistically in the histograms and averages of \cref{fig:stat_frustration}(b) and (c).
 We thus conclude that most of our systems are frustrated, and that a high dense frustration is associated with a non-compact dilute morphology that enables a reduction of the frustration.